ciphernom/bitquill/README.md

 - OpenTimestamps for blockchain anchoring
 - Edit pattern analysis for human behavior verification

-## BUGS!
+## Known Issues
-- formatting doesn't show up in the editor.
-It does get saved in the serialisation but it just doesn't appear in the editor.
-Im working on a solution to this.
+- Formatting doesn't show up in the editor.
+It does get saved in the serialization but it just doesn't appear in the editor.
+A solution is being worked on.

 ## Future Applications
 - Academic integrity verification
 - Professional writing portfolios
 - Content marketplace verification